-One key difference seen in biodyfarming is the attention given to consciousness and intelligence at many different levels.
-For example, living organisms which make up soil posess a remarkable intelligence.
-They are able to transform organic waste into raw minerals and afterwards into humus.
+Living organisms in soil possess a remarkable intelligence.
+They are able to transform organic waste into minerals and humus.
 Humus particles are very stable and their loose, crumbly nature allows soil to store large amounts of air, water and soluble nutrients which plants need to survive.
 The plants, in turn, feed the soil organisms with sweet root exudates.
-Enhancing this system allows plants to thrive and develop to their full potential
+The relationship is just like the one we share with bacteria in our guts.
+Enhancing this system allows plants to thrive and develop to their full potential.

-Biodynamic farmers set out to maximize the soil-plant relationship by using aformentioned organic practices, but also by preparing compost in such a way that encourages a variety of healthy soil organisms.
-Manure is mixed with other plant matter and innoculated by herbal fermentations, infusing the heap with specific types of soil organisms.
+Biodynamic farmers set out to maximize the soil-plant relationship by using aforementioned organic practices, but also by preparing compost in such a way that encourages a variety of healthy soil organisms.
+Manure is mixed with other plant matter and inoculated by herbal fermentations, infusing the heap with specific types of soil organisms.
 When applied to the garden, this compost will strengthen the populations of desirable soil organisms, overtime changing native soil into rich, black earth.
-One more herbal fermentation is applied directly to the soil to further enhance the process.
+One more preparation, made of aged manure, is applied directly to the soil, again with the goal of enhancing soil life.

-The living farm organism – The ‘whole’ (or hollistic) farm
+The living farm organism – The ‘whole’ (or holistic) farm

-Biodynamic farmers feel that suporting a variety of living creatures on their farms, including insects, birds, wildlife, shrubs and trees, is the key to creating a healthy space which can sustain the needs of its community.
-This semi-artificial ecosystem can interact with the natural ecosystem in a mutually beneficial manner and the result is a farm that can handle destructive forces such as adverse weather, pathogens, pests, electro-magnetic radiation, and chemical contamination of our environment.
+In addition to crops and animals which produce an income, we feel that supporting a variety of living creatures, including insects, birds, wildlife, shrubs and trees, is the key to creating a healthy space.
+This semi-artificial ecosystem can interact with the natural ecosystem in a mutually beneficial manner and the result is a farm that can buffer and overcome such destructive forces as floods, droughts, pathogens, pests, electro-magnetic radiation, and chemical contamination of our environment.

-The bioydnamic farm is adaptable, responsive.
+Our holistic farm is adaptable and responsive.
 It buzzes with life all year round.